briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 minikube dashboard
 ```

 A Kuberentes Dashboard will pop out in our browser immediately.
-You can explore all Minikube resources in this UI website.
+We can explore all Minikube resources in this UI website.

 #### 2. Deploy Metrics Server